-The board will govern Auckland Transport with an emphasis on:
+The beoard will govern Auckland Transport with an emphasis on:

-- Serving the legitimate interests of Auckland Council as owner of Auckland Transport and accounting to Auckland Council fully for the performance of the organisation and for the board's stewardship of that performance. - Remaining up to date in terms of key stakeholders' concerns, needs and aspirations. - Ensuring that no one person or block of persons has unfettered power and that there is an appropriate balance of power and authority on the board. - Demonstrating high ethical standards and integrity in their dealings both individually and collectively. - Speaking with one voice on all policy and directional matters, acknowledging that directors are collectively accountable for all board decisions. - Developing a future focus rather than being preoccupied with the present or past. - Providing leadership in the exploration of strategic issues rather than becoming distracted by administrative or operational detail. - Behaving proactively rather than reacting to events and to the initiatives of others.
+- Serving the legitimate interests of Auckland Council (AC) as owner of Auckland Transport and accounting to AC fully for the performance of the organisation and for the beoard's stewardship of that performance. - Remaining up to date in terms of key stakeholders' concerns, needs and aspirations. - Ensuring that no one person or block of persons has unfettered power and that there is an appropriate balance of power and authority on the bBoard. - Demonstrating high ethical standards and integrity in their dealings both individually and collectively. - Speaking with one voice on all policy and directional matters, acknowledging that directors are collectively accountable for all beoard decisions. - Developing a future focus rather than being preoccupied with the present or past. - Providing leadership in the exploration of strategic issues rather than becoming distracted by administrative or operational detail.